Please find below the full list of items that we always look at when reviewing a User Interface:

 3 Marketing Practices

-Marketing practices may be subject to numerous regulations and previous regulatory findings related to all aspects of marketing are critical considerations.
-Generally, claims in any piece of Collateral are not permitted unless they can be substantiated.
-Marketing practices, claims, or assertions that do not convey the whole truth; explain the requirements to obtain a benefit; or contain claims that cannot be substantiated are not permitted.
+Marketing practices may be subject to numerous regulations, and previous regulatory findings related to all aspects of marketing are critical considerations.
+Generally, claims in any piece of marketing materials are not permitted unless they can be substantiated.
+Marketing practices, claims, or assertions that do not convey the whole truth; explain the requirements to obtain a benefit; or contain claims that cannot be substantiated, are not permitted.